2010 Tara Air DHC-6 crash: Accident

 Five minutes after taking off from Lamidanda Airport at 15:08 local time, the left wing of the aircraft impacted land and the DHC-6 crashed.
 The aircraft was reportedly scheduled to land in Kathmandu at around 15:35, 35 minutes after departure.
 All 19 passengers and three crew members aboard were killed in the crash.

 There was initial speculation that bad weather caused the crash.
 The chief executive of Tara Air, Vijay Shrestha, said: "It showed poor visibility at different levels of the atmosphere.
 Thick haze at lower levels and as thick a cloud higher up could have caused poor visibility."
 There was also speculation that the aircraft could have been overloaded, but Shrestha refuted these allegations.
 "The aircraft's maximum take-off weight is 12,500 pounds, while the Twin Otter's take-off weight that crashed killing all 22 on board was 12,280 pounds," he said.
 "So it was underweight by 220 pounds, the allegation is wrong."

 Aircraft

-The aircraft involved was a DHC-6 Twin Otter bearing the registration 9N-AFX.
-It was built by de Havilland Canada in 1984 and was operated by several American airlines before it was introduced to Nepal in 2000, when Shangri-La Air purchased the aircraft.
-In 2010, just shortly before the accident, Tara Air purchased the aircraft.
+The aircraft involved, manufactured in 1984 by De Havilland Canada, was a DHC-6 Twin Otter bearing the registration 9N-AFX with serial number 806.
+The aircraft was powered by two Pratt & Whitney Canada PT6A-27 engines.